Reporting a concern

 Complaints from the public

 If you have a concern about a teacher’s behaviour or competence, their employer is your first port of call.
-They must be given a change to investigate your concerns and attempt a resolution.
+They must be given a chance to investigate your concerns and attempt a resolution.
 The Council is not primarily a complaints service and we do not have jurisdiction to consider disputes between parents and schools or centres.

 If you are not happy with how the school or centre has dealt with the issue, you can then raise your concerns with us if it concerns the conduct or competence of a teacher.
 In limited cases a complaint can be made directly to us without first taking it to the teacher’s employers, for example: